argonne-lcf/balsam/docs/quick/quickstart.rst

     $ module load balsam
     $ which balsam
-    /soft/datascience/balsam/env/bin/balsam
+    /soft/datascience/Balsam/0.3.5.1/env/bin/balsam
     $ which python

-The module loads
+    /soft/datascience/Balsam/0.3.5.1/env/bin/python

-a Python 3.6 environment with pre-configured Balsam installation.
-This environment is only used for managing the containing the Balsam installation is immediately available.
+As you can see, the module loads a Python 3.6 environment with pre-configured Balsam installation.
+Don't worry if your applications use different versions of Python in other environments.
+You can simply use the Balsam Python environment to set up and manage your workflows, while a different version of Python or any application, for that matter, runs in the backend.

 .. highlight:: python